glennfrey/OSFPGA/README.md

 - FPGA configuration is specified using HDL similar to an ASIC (application specific Integrated circuit)
 - Logic design in FPGA is different it uses LUTs, Flip-flops, configurable logic blocks.

+● ASIC vs FPGA
-● ASIC(Application Specific Integrated Circuit) is designed from RTL to layout.
+- ASIC(Application Specific Integrated Circuit) is designed from RTL to layout.
 Layout must be sent to semiconductor foundary for fabrication.
 ASIC cannot be reprogrammed.
-● FPGA (Field Programmable Gate Array) is designed from RTL to bitstream.
+- FPGA (Field Programmable Gate Array) is designed from RTL to bitstream.
 Design programmed on the FPGA which is bought off-the-shelf.
 FPGA can be re-programmed.

 ● Applications
 - Hardware acceleration